 How do I choose the right counsellor for me?

 It is very important when deciding to get help for a problem that you find the person who can best assist you.
-Firstly, it can be helpful to understand the differences between types of health professionsals.
+Firstly, it can be helpful to understand the differences between types of health professionals.
 The words counselling, therapy and psychotherapy are often used interchangeably and may be conducted by a psychologist, psychiatrist, counsellor or therapist.
 It is always advisable to check qualifications, experience and areas of specialty before deciding who to see.
 Below are some definitions which may help you choose the best practitioner for you.

 Psychologists have completed 6 six years of training with at least 4 of those at University.
 They must be registered with the Psychology Board of Australia which ensures that they follow high standards of ethics and meet ongoing professional development requirements.
-Psychologists work in a variety of settings and may specialise in different areas including counselling, mental health and assessment.
-They are not able to prescribe medication.
+Psychologists work in a variety of settings and may focus in different areas including counselling, mental health and assessment.
+Psychologists are not able to prescribe medication.
 Medicare rebates are available when you see a psychologist if they have a Medicare provider number.